Retire in Montclair, the United States

 When we asked people what advice they would give someone preparing to move to Montclair, they said:

 "Come to a hip, culturally-involved, family-oriented and active township.
 Be prepared for high-priced real estate (which continues to increase significantly in value!).
 Taxes are high due to the excellent schools.
 We have been described as the Upper West Side of the suburbs because of our diversity.
-It is a great place to live," said a retiree who moved to Montclair, US.
+It is a great place to live," said a person in Montclair.

 What type of recreational activities are there in Montclair?